 Tired at Work: A Roadblock to Effective Leadership

 We have looked extensively at the connection between sleep and leadership.
 We examined the sleep patterns reported by leaders and what these patterns tell us about organizational factors affecting sleep.
-In our research white paper, we found that:
+In our research study, we found that:

 - Leaders don’t sleep enough, but some struggle more than others.